msbx5420-class/msbx5420-class.github.io/project.md

 > The AWS EMR cluster for project is available from March 30 to April 30

-* Leeds AWS EMR Cluster: Leeds Technology Service will create a series of AWS clusters for the project.
+* Leeds AWS EMR Cluster: Leeds Technology Service has created a series of AWS clusters for the project.

-* (To be updated) Host addresses are:
+* Host addresses are:

   * cluster 1: *ec2-34-216-218-24.us-west-2.compute.amazonaws.com* (to be updated)